History of Detroit: Unemployment

-In the 20th century, the unemployment rate was around 5% according to the U.S. Department of Labor's archives.
+In the 20th century, the unemployment rate was around 5%, according to the U.S. Department of Labor's archives.

 Poverty

-The U.S.A.
-Census Bureau's Statistical Abstract of the United States: 2012 ranks Detroit first among all 71 U.S. cities for which rates were calculated in percentage of the city's population living below the poverty level.
+The U.S. Census Bureau's Statistical Abstract of the United States: 2012 ranks Detroit first among all 71 U.S. cities for which rates were calculated in percentage of the city's population living below the poverty level.
 The individual rate living below the poverty level is 36.4%; the family rate is 31.3%.

 Crime

-Detroit has some of the highest crime rates in the United States, with a rate of 62.18 per 1,000 residents for property crimes, and 16.73 per 1,000 for violent crimes (compared to national figures of 32 per 1,000 for property crimes and 5 per 1,000 for violent crime in 2008).
+Detroit has some of the highest crime rates in the United States, with a rate of 62.18 per 1,000 residents for property crimes and 16.73 per 1,000 for violent crimes (compared to national figures of 32 per 1,000 for property crimes and 5 per 1,000 for violent crime in 2008).
 Detroit's murder rate was 53 per 100,000 in 2012, ten times that of New York City.
-A 2012 Forbes report named Detroit as the most dangerous city in the United States for the fourth year in a row.
-It cited FBI survey data that found that the city's metropolitan area had a significant rate of violent crimes: murder and non-negligent manslaughter, rape, robbery, and aggravated assault.
+A 2012 Forbes report named Detroit the most dangerous city in the United States for the fourth year in a row, citing an FBI survey data that found that the city's metropolitan area had a significant rate of violent crimes: murder and non-negligent manslaughter, rape, robbery, and aggravated assault.

 According to Detroit officials in 2007, about 65 to 70 percent of homicides in the city were drug-related.
-The rate of unsolved murders in the city is at roughly 70%.
+The rate of unsolved murders in the city is roughly 70%.